eduvpn/documentation/PREVIEW_FEATURES.md

 before committing to supporting it for the remainder of the major server version.

+The reason for introducing preview features is that it becomes much easier to test for potential interested parties without needing to install a development version of the VPN server.

 If you choose to use a preview feature you MUST consider the following:

 1. The feature MAY disappear altogether if it turns out nobody is using it;